George Sunga

-George A. Sunga is an American director and producer.
-He is notable for producing the American sitcom television series Three's Company (and its spin-offs The Ropers and Three's a Crowd).
+George Arcega Sunga (October 2, 1932 – November 7, 2023) was an American director and producer.
+He was known for producing the American sitcom television series Three's Company (and its spin-offs The Ropers and Three's a Crowd).

+Early life and career

-Sunga was raised in San Diego, California, where he attended San Diego State University.
+Sunga was raised in San Diego, California and is of Filipino descent, where he attended San Diego State University in the early 1950s.
 He began his career in 1963, as a production supervisor for the short-lived musical variety television series The Judy Garland Show.

 Sunga later produced and directed other television programs including All in the Family, The Jeffersons, The Redd Foxx Show, Good Times, The Smothers Brothers Comedy Hour, Dear John, The Good Life, Gung Ho, Someone Like Me and Perfect Station.
 In 1969, Sunga was nominated for a Primetime Emmy for Outstanding Variety or Musical Series.

-In 1972 Sunga was an associate producer of the television film Of Thee I Sing.
+In 1972, Sunga was an associate producer of the television film Of Thee I Sing.

+Retirement

 He retired in 2006, last directing and producing for the television film, John Ritter: Working with a Master.